bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_4.rst

 .. bokeh-plot:: docs/first_steps/examples/first_steps_4_tools.py
     :source-position: none

-To change the available tools at any time after creating your figure, you need to use the :func:`~bokeh.models.plots.Plot.add_tools` function.
+To change the available tools at any time after creating your figure, use the :func:`~bokeh.models.plots.Plot.add_tools` and :func:`~bokeh.models.plots.Plot.remove_tools` functions.

 All tools also offer various properties to define how they can be used.
 With the :class:`~bokeh.models.tools.PanTool`, for example, you can limit the movement to